Pecfert History, Family Crest & Coats of Arms

 Early History of the Pecfert family

 This web page shows only a small excerpt of our Pecfert research.
-Another 99 words (7 lines of text) are included under the topic Early Pecfert History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Pecfert History in all our PDF Extended History products and printed products wherever possible.

 Pecfert Spelling Variations